Does Gemini Report to the IRS?

 Does Gemini provide tax documents?

-Because of this limitation, Gemini users must track their trades independently or use pecialized crypto tax software like ours at TokenTax.
+Because of this limitation, Gemini users must track their trades independently or use specialized crypto tax software like ours at TokenTax.
 TokenTax helps fill this gap by creating a complete record of your Gemini transactions, ensuring all taxable events are accurately reported.

 Why doesn’t Gemini send me all of my tax records?

-To avoid tax complications, it is crucial to keep thorough records of all trading activities on Gemini.
-Crypto tax software like TokenTax can help you organize these records and generate the necessary tax forms based on your complete transaction history.
+Gemini sends limited tax records, focusing on income over $600, reported on a 1099-MISC form as well as the 1099-DA.
+To avoid tax complications, keeping thorough records of all trading activities on Gemini is crucial.
+Crypto tax software like ours at TokenTax can help you organize these records and generate the necessary tax forms based on your complete transaction history.

 Does Gemini send 1099-B?